 Materials DIY Candied Apple Macarons

-- Green macarons — Store brought or you can make your own easy macarons
+- Green macarons — Store bought or you can make your own easy macarons or matcha macarons

 - Green food marker